Further results for classical and universal characters twisted by roots of unity: Introduction

 In another direction, specializations of Schur polynomials when one half of the variables are specialized to reciprocals of the other half were considered by Okada~\cite{okada-1998} and by Ciucu--Krattenthaler~\cite{CiuKra09} for rectangular partitions, and by Behrend--Fischer--Konvalinka~\cite{BehFisKon17} and Ayyer--Behrend--Fischer~\cite{AyyBehFis16} for double staircase partitions.
 These were generalized to self-dual shapes by Ayyer--Behrend~\cite{ayyer-behrend-2019} and skew shapes by Ayyer--Fischer~\cite{ayyer-fischer-2020}.

-In this work, we extend several of these factorization results.
-We first consider the factorizations of classical characters twisted by odd powers of an even primitive root of unity in \cref{sec:fact}.
-In \cref{sec:rels}, we prove relations among characters of different groups when specialized to roots of unity.
-In \cref{sec:staircase}, we begin by discussing when a universal character of classical type is independent of variables which are twisted by roots of unity.
-As a consequence, we provide necessary and sufficient conditions for a Schur polynomial in two finite sets of variables to be equal to the corresponding hook Schur polynomial.
-Lastly, this will prove factorization results for Schur polynomials indexed by staircase shapes.
-Finally, in \cref{sec:univ roots of unity} and \cref{sec:class roots of unity}, we will give explicit formulas for the universal and classical characters evaluated at roots of unity respectively.
+In this work, we extend several of these factorization results. {Our motivation is to find new factorizations and document some of those not yet written down in the literature.} We first consider the factorizations of classical characters twisted by odd powers of an even primitive root of unity in \cref{sec:fact}. {That this special case would have nice factorizations was not clear beforehand, and this may be a case that may be amenable to representation-theoretic tools.} In \cref{sec:rels}, we prove {unexpected} relations among characters of different groups when specialized to roots of unity. {Although most of the factorizations here are not new, what is new is that they are related to each other in some very simple way.} In \cref{sec:staircase}, we begin by discussing when a universal character of classical type is independent of variables which are twisted by roots of unity. {Here, we note a phenomenon we have not seen before, namely that certain symmetric polynomials become independent of some of the variables.} As a consequence, we provide necessary and sufficient conditions for a Schur polynomial in two finite sets of variables to be equal to the corresponding hook Schur polynomial.
+This will also prove factorization results for Schur polynomials indexed by staircase shapes.
+Finally, in \cref{sec:univ roots of unity} and \cref{sec:class roots of unity}, we will give explicit formulas for the universal and classical characters evaluated at roots of unity respectively. {While it is true that these latter results are special cases of earlier older results, it is helpful to write them down separately.
+For instance, it is not apriori clear that $\uoe_\lambda$ evaluated at roots of unity is either $0$ or $\pm 1$ (\cref{thm:uoe roots of unity}) .}

 We begin by reviewing the background material in \cref{sec:back}, which includes the relevant basics of partitions, formulas for classical and universal characters, and factorizations thereof.